DAE Viewer

 Drag & drop your DAE file here or click to browse

-Supports DAE (Collada) files up to 50MB
+Supports DAE (Collada) files

 DAE (Digital Asset Exchange) is a file format that implements the COLLADA (COLLAborative Design Activity) standard, which is an XML-based schema for transferring 3D assets between applications.